-Jamie McMurray’s Daytona 500-Winning No. 1 Chevrolet Inducted Into Daytona 500 Experience
+Jamie McMurray’s Daytona 500-Winning No. 1 Chevrolet was inducted into Daytona 500 Experience.

 “It’s kind of sinking in,” McMurray said.
 “Every time we do something it’s a little more real.
 Whether it’s getting the jackets or the ring or just everything that’s a part of this, it’s just really, really exciting.”